ManuelPeinado/RefreshActionItem/README.md

     mRefreshActionItem.setProgress(progress);

 If the progress of your background task cannot be easily measured you might prefer to use an indeterminate progress indicator.
-Just pass <tt>RefreshActionItem.PROGRESS</tt> to the <tt>setDisplayMode()</tt> instead.
+Just pass <tt>RefreshActionItem.INDETERMINATE</tt> to <tt>setDisplayMode()</tt>.

 Finally, when the background task is complete restore the action item to its original state: